Fillings, Hygiene & Exams

 What types of fillings do we use?

 We use bonded fillings made of a composite resin that is similar in colour to a patient's tooth.
-We use this material so that it blends naturally with the patient's smile.
+We use this material as it tends to blend naturally with the patient's smile.

 How does the fillings procedure work?